Arkadiusz Krysik

 Step 8: Build a high-quality software application

-This step is basically what you first associate with building a SaaS business.
+This step is basically what you first associate with building a SaaS company.
 It is only the eighth step on our list.
 It’s actually quite surprising how much work there is to do before you really dive into building the right SaaS application.

 But let’s get down to business.